slsa-framework/slsa-github-generator/README.md

 To select the right option to geneate provenance for your use case, take into account the programming language and build toolchain you already use, e.g. `go`, `mvn`, `bazel`, etc. Select a [builder](#builders) for your ecosystem.
 For example, if you use `Go`, use the [Go builder](internal/builders/go/README.md).
 If you use Java and build Maven packages, use the [Maven builder](internal/builders/maven/README.md), and so on.
-If your release scripts are more complex than what the builder supports; or if you do not wish to change your build pipeline, use a [generator](#generators) instead.
+If your release scripts are more complex than what the builder supports; or if there is no builder for your ecosystem, use a [generator](#generators) instead.

 ### Referencing SLSA builders and generators